 8. Wahl Easy Pro for Pets, Rechargeable Dog Grooming Kit

-The flimsy plastic on the scissors and comb is not very durable, and some dog owners mentioned that the guard combs broke easily.
+The flimsy plastic on the scissors and comb could be more durable, and some dog owners mentioned that the guard combs broke easily.
 Every manufacturer claims to have a quiet clipper, but Wahl’s Easy Pro is too loud to be described as having “low noise.”
 If your dog has a thick double coat, we suggest trying a premium model.

 9. ARTERO HIT Professional Cordless Grooming Clipper